 Top coat long, heavy, straight and hard, moderate undercoat.
 The long coat parts at the spine and falls straight on either side.
 No trimming or stripping is needed, although when in full coat, it needs to be brushed about once a day to keep its coat from matting.
 Dry shampoo as necessary.
 This breed is an average shedder.

 Generally a very healthy dog.
-It may have skin problems if the coat is not kept free of parasites.
-It has a slight tendency to get hip dysplasia, also kidney problems and eye problems.
+It may have skin problems if the coat is not kept free of parasites, proper grooming is therefore essential.
+Also kidney problems and eye problems are less common issues which your vet can notice.
 To minimize the risk of your Lhasa Apso developing any hereditary health issues, you should buy a puppy from a reputable breeder.

 The Lhasa Apso will live happily in an apartment.
 It is active and playful indoors and therefore does not require a yard even.

 New Puppy Alert